Cathedral of Saint James and Saint Christopher: History of the building

-The old cathedral was located in the Old Fortress of Corfu and was dedicated to the apostles Peter and Paul.
+The old cathedral was located in the Old Fortress of Corfu city and was dedicated to the apostles Peter and Paul.
 This church was one of the oldest monuments of the Old Fortress and originally served as an Orthodox cathedral.
 From the 13th to the 17th century it became the Catholic cathedral.
 Originally the church was a three-aisled basilica.
 A small chapel dedicated to Saint Arsenius was built next to it.
-Saint Arsenius was the first bishop of Corfu (876-952), he came from Bithynia of Judea.
+Saint Arsenius was the first bishop of Corfu (876-952), hailing from Bithynia of Judea.

-In the 15th century the Brotherhood of Saint James and Saint Christopher requested permission from Archbishop Martinus Bernardini to build an alms-house for the poor, a hospital, and a hotel for travelers.
+In the 15th century the Fraternity of Saint James and Saint Christopher requested permission from Archbishop Martinus Bernardini to build an alms-house for the poor, a hospital, and a hotel for travelers.
 Next to the alms-house a church was supposed to be built.
 Permission was granted by the Pope on July 7, 1466.
 The brotherhood was also required to hire a priest and set up a church committee.
-Every year the church of Rome on February 2 provided one litra of candles to commemorate the transfer of icons of Saint James and Saint Christopher from the church of Saint Francis to the new church.
+Every year the church of Rome on February 2 provided one pound of candles to commemorate the transfer of icons of Saint James and Saint Christopher from the church of Saint Francis to the new church.
 In another version of the story, two small churches were built to commemorate Saint Jason and Sosipater.
 About one hundred years later on December 31, 1533, Bishop Jacobus Cocco consecrated the Church of Saint James and Saint Christopher.